 Are RV Covers Worth It?
 (Ultimate Pros and Cons List)

-RVs fare better when they are protected from the elements.
+RVs do better when they are protected from the elements.
 But if you don’t have a garage big enough for your RV, an RV cover could be an option.
 But are RV covers worth it?

 As a general rule, a good quality RV cover can extend the life of an RV by protecting it from snow, wind, ice, and UV rays.
 Those can damage seals and allow leaks to form on the roof of the RV.
 While RV roofs are often resealed annually, using a cover can extend the need for that by 6 or more months.